 Weather permitting, the events will be held on Wednesdays from 9:30 a.m. - 11:30 a.m.
 See the locations below:

 Durham Parks and Recreation maintains nearly 1,800 acres of public parks, more than 20 miles of trails and greenways, seven recreation centers, two indoor pools, three outdoor pools (open seasonally), and various rental facilities for special events and gatherings.

 Durham has great places to play!
 The city's parks serve as sites for many of Durham Parks and Recreation's athletic leagues, activities, and concerts.
 More than 60 parks are available for public use with more planned for future development.
 Hunting is not allowed in city parks or lakes.
-For information on park development, contact the assistant director of park planning and education.

 If you see illegal activity in any park at any time, contact the police by dialing 911.